ElianMariano/Math-Interpreter/README.md

 ### Calculating the result

-Finally, to calculate the result, the program will make a *Preorder* search in the *Binary tree*.
-This search will organizes the data based in the way a function takes its arguments.
+Finally, the *post fixed* result will be filled in a stack data structure, in order that when a data is popped out of it, it will be stored in a argumment variable if it's a number, or it will assign the operation type (sum, subtraction, etc).
+Doing this, the data that will be organized based in the way a function takes its arguments.
 For example, given the expression **10 + 2**, the program rather than interpret it as we normally do, it will interpret it as **+ 10 2**, or in the programming context **add(10, 2)**.
 With all of this done, the program will simply call the function corresponding to the operation which is being calculated, and show the final result to the user.